Free Updates

 1. The loan details – there is information about the loan itself such as the loan grade, loan purpose, interest rate, monthly payments, loan length and funding information.

-2. Borrower details – while personally identifying details such as name, address and social security number are withheld from investors, information such as employer, profession, gross income and location are included.
+2. Borrower details – while personally identifying details such as name, address and social security number are withheld from investors, information such as job title, gross income and location (first 3 digits of zip code and state) are included.

 3. Credit information – Lending Club pulls a complete credit report during the application process and shares much of this information, such as credit score range, delinquencies and credit line details, with investors.